 If your dog doesn’t like cucumbers, broccoli is also a low calorie snack that’s roughly 91 percent water.

-Apples also do a good job freshening a dog’s breath, but not in the same manner.
-Apples help by scraping off the junk on the canine’s teeth.
+Apples also do a great job freshening a dog’s breath, but not in the same manner.
+Apples with scraping off the junk on the canine’s teeth.
 In addition, the strings in celery can act as a natural floss for you dog, thus freshening their breath.

 This doesn’t mean that this is the solution for never brushing your dog’s teeth.
 It is still important to do so and recommended to be done everyday (although everyday isn’t absolutely necessary).

 If your dog is suffering from a condition regarding the liver or kidney, a few slices of cucumbers may benefit them.
-However, always consult with your veterinarian before relying on cucumbers as a supplement treatment for a medical condition.
+However, always consult with your vet before relying on cucumbers as a supplement or treatment for a medical condition.

-Cucumbers are also known to contain Silica, a mineral that helps with strengthening the joints and connective tissues of a dog.
+Cucumbers are also known to contain Silica, a mineral that helps with strengthening the joints and connective tissues.
 Older dogs with pain, swelling or stiffness in certain joints can benefit from a little cucumbers in their diet.

 With all the health benefits that cucumbers provide your dog, it’s a no brainer alternative to your typical dog treat.
-However, like with all fruits and vegetables, there may be some side effects without any moderation.
+However, like with all fruits and vegetables, there may be some potential side effects – with or without moderation.

 An excessive amount of water and fiber can lead to loose stool or diarrhea in dogs.
 The “problem” with cucumbers is that they contain mostly water and a respectable amount of fiber.
 Usually water and fiber is a good thing, but it could turn into a bad situation if too much is in the system.